 Track 2: Local Governance and Poverty Reduction.
 This track addresses governance and development challenges from the perspective of local institutions and poverty reduction.

 Applicants to this Master must show a keen interest in developmental challenges related to governance, conflict analysis, state and peace building, decentralization challenges.

-Institute of Development Policy and Management, University of Antwerp (IOB), Belgium
+Institute of Development Policy, University of Antwerp (IOB), Belgium